-Whether on holiday or business trip - a flight to the USA is not an everyday matter for most travellers.
-However, especially when travelling to the USA, there are sensitive entry and import regulations that should be adhered to in order to avoid difficulties at the airport.
+Whether on a holiday or business trip - a flight to the USA is not an everyday matter for most travelers.
+However, especially when traveling to the USA, there are sensitive entry and import regulations that should be adhered to in order to avoid difficulties at the airport.

 Depending on the airline, the crew usually distributes small blue cards for customs declaration during your flight to the USA.
 Alternatively, you enter those details at a self-service kiosk immediately upon arrival.
 Read the instructions on the form carefully and answer all questions truthfully.